luojiahai/luojiahai.github.io/content/posts/hugging-face-model-inference/index.md

 author = 'luojiahai'
 +++

 Inference is the process of using a pretrained model to generate outputs on new data.
+Hugging Face provides different ways to run inference on pretrained models.

 ## Hugging Chat